masak/hex-corpus/groups-and-links.md

   Need to look into that.

 * Second, though this *is* an ambiguous position, it's not a very interesting one.
 Why?
-Because the `e` group is all but surrounded by the opponent, and doesn't confer any strategic advantage.
-The `c` group could turn out useful, though.
-The choice between the two groupings isn't that hard in this case.
+Because the `e` chain is all but surrounded by the opponent, and doesn't confer any strategic advantage.
+The `c` chain could turn out useful, though.
+The choice between the two groupings is easy in this case.
 So what we're *really* looking for is *interesting* ambiguous group positions, ones where the choice isn't trivial.
 In order to do that, we also need a way to mark chains/groups as useful or useless.